dksasaki/py-model-framework/README.md

 model\_grid (input\_data directory):
 *    model\_grid file (see ECOMSED manual):
-*     model_grid requires all the points in the i,j domain
+*     model_grid requires all the points in the I,J domain

 If you want to install python packages in a very simple way, click [here](docs/python_install.md)